Your New VU

 In each month that items are posted to the account, an email will be sent to your VU Gmail address and other payers’ email addresses with the subject line “Your Vanderbilt e-bill is now available for viewing.”

-The deadline to enroll in the VANDY Plan (interest-free monthly payment option) is August 31 for the fall semester and December 31 for the spring semester.
-For more information, please visit the Student Accounts website.
+The deadline to enroll in our optional, interest-free, monthly installment plan (VANDY Plan) is August 31 for the fall term (5 equal installments beginning on May 15) and December 31 for the spring term (5 equal installments beginning on October 15).
+For more information, please visit vanderbilt.edu/stuaccts/payments/options-fall.php.

 International Transfer Student Move-in Instructions